 Ukraine's Suffering Highlights Pulitzer Lies

-The New York Times helped to cover up a genocide; now famine looms once more
+The New York Times helped to cover up a genocide; as farming collapses once more

-War in Ukraine and threat of famine prompt U.S. press corps to confront past lies.
+War in Ukraine and should prompt U.S. press corps to confront past lies

-Walter Duranty won a Pulitzer Prize for praising Stalin while hiding million of deaths.
+Walter Duranty won a Pulitzer Prize for praising Stalin while hiding famine

-Moneyed interests and their intelligence assets used the press to manipulate policy.
+Moneyed interests and their intelligence arm used the press to manipulate policy

-New York Times flattered Castro a decade before the CIA helped Fidel come to power.
+New York Times flattered Castro a decade before the CIA helped him to power\

 (2,200 words or about 10 minutes’ read.)